Customer Success Story: Gravitational

 Using Gravitational, companies can take code on public cloud servers and deploy it on multiple private servers.
 Their applications run as a service on private infrastructure, allowing sales to enterprises that require private cloud editions of their services.

 There are two use cases that Gravitational wanted to solve for their customers — Private SaaS and Multi-Region Kubernetes.
-Private Saas refers to when software vendors (including SaaS applications) need to deploy their complex software into private data centers or 3rd party cloud accounts owned by their enterprise customers (often due to regulatory or security measures).
+Private Saas refers to when software vendors (including SaaS applications) need to deploy their complex software into private data centers or third party cloud accounts owned by their enterprise customers (often due to regulatory or security measures).
 Multi-Region Kubernetes refers to when Operations teams in large companies with many distributed product teams need to provide Kubernetes-as-a-Service within their organization across multiple hosting regions and multiple hosting providers.

 To support these use cases, Gravitational needed the solution to be portable and secure to avoid their customers being required to deploy different versions of their infrastructure and thereby face the complex problem of running infrastructure versions they can’t control.
 The solution needed to provide multi-region deployment and management for complex, multi-tier applications across distributed infrastructure, as well as a means to monitor system and application performance.